Analyzing V2X (NYSE:VVX) and VCI Global (NASDAQ:VCIG)

 |N/A

-V2X presently has a consensus target price of $53.33, suggesting a potential upside of 7.44%.
-Given V2X’s higher possible upside, analysts plainly believe V2X is more favorable than VCI Global.
+V2X presently has a consensus target price of $53.33, indicating a potential upside of 8.16%.
+Given V2X’s higher possible upside, analysts clearly believe V2X is more favorable than VCI Global.

 Summary